Group Insurance Commission

 - the de-identified claimant total paid claims (medical and prescription drug).

-Please note: As of the date of this bulletin, Medicare HMO data are not available.
-Communities wanting such data should use the monthly premium as a substitute for actual cost.
-Administrative costs are also not included in the data provided.
+Please note: Medicare HMO data may not be available if such data have not been submitted to the GIC’s data vendor by the plan.
+Communities wanting such data should use the monthly premium as a substitute for actual cost (administrative costs are also not included in the data provided).